Project qualification The Edexcel Extended Project and universities

 What universities are saying

-Below are quotes from several universities' admissions pages, giving their views on the qualification and the skills that you will enhance through this qualification.
+Below are quotes from the admissions pages of several universities, giving their views on the qualification and the skills you will enhance through this qualification.

 "The University recognises that some A level students may also choose to offer the Extended Project.
 In such cases, some admissions tutors may make two alternative offers, one of which involves success in the Extended Project (for example, either AAA at A level or AAB at A level plus Extended Project)."